mmiele/DASH/documentation/general/design/sdn-features-packet-transforms.md

 - SLB decap (if packet was encapped by SLB)
 - Decap VNET GRE key

+### Fast and slow path

+For the first packet of a TCP flow, we take the Slow Path, running the transposition engine and matching at each layer.
+For subsequent packets, we take the Fast Path, matching a unified flow via UFID and applying a transposition directly against rules.

   - Once the ENI is matched, the packet is first matched with flow table to check whether an existing flow already matches.
-If a flow match is found, a corresponding match action is executed without entering into rule processing.
+If a flow match is found ([**fast path**](https://datatracker.ietf.org/doc/html/rfc793)), a corresponding match action is executed without entering into rule processing.
 Flow match direction is identified based on source and destination MAC.

+    > [!NOTE]
+    > add fast path inbound and outbound images

-  - If no flow match is found, the ENI rule processing pipeline will execute.
+  - If no flow match is found (**slow path**), the ENI rule processing pipeline will execute.

+     > [!NOTE]
+    > add slow path inbound and outbound images

     - **Inbound rule** processing pipeline is executed if destination MAC in the packet matches the ENI MAC.
 Once rule pipeline is executed corresponding flows are created.